Cancer care is a critical priority for COCIR and its Members.

 Hereafter are listed all the activities and initiatives that have been taken by COCIR and will continue throughout the next months and years.

 As part of the open session of our COCIR General Assembly, on 2 July 2020, we launched our COCIR Position Paper on Cancer entitled: ‘Enhancing Value in Cancer Prevention and Care: Industry Perspectives and Recommendations’.
-This Paper reflects the structure of Europe’s Beating Cancer Plan and puts forward recommendations covering each phase of the cancer continuum individually.
+This Paper reflects the structure of Europe’s Beating Cancer Plan and puts forward individual recommendations for each phase of the cancer continuum.

 Refer to the dedicated COCIR section on COVID-19.